vulnlol/SearchEngine/README.md

 ## Improvements
 - Enhanced styling across all pages and those lacking any at all
 - Implemented a json based login system
-- Revamped the login system
+- Admin Panel (not implemented yet)

 ## Contributions
 I'm open to any and all contribtuions and suggestions to the search engine.
 Feel free to make a pull request and if all goes well then it will be merged.